Balachaur

-Balachaur is a town in Balachaur tehsil in the Shaheed Bhagat Singh Nagar District of Punjab, India.
+Balachaur is the chief town of Balachaur tehsil in the Shaheed Bhagat Singh Nagar District of Punjab, India.

 History

 The royal family of Jaipur visited Balachaur with their family for meditation and named the tehsil "Balachaur" after their son, Balraj.
-In 1539, Sher Shah Suri is believed to have sought the blessings of Raj Dev before launching his attack on Humayun.
-Raj Dev died in 1596, and in his honor, the locals constructed a tomb in the tehsil, where he is revered as Baba Balraj.
+In 1539, The founder of the Sur Empire Sher Shah Suri is believed to have sought the blessings of Raj Dev before launching his attack on Mughal emperor Humayun.
+Raj Dev died in 1596, and in his honour, the locals constructed a tomb in the tehsil, where he is revered as Baba Balraj.

 In 1949, the Balraj Mandir Committee was formed, with Zaildar Balwant Singh serving as its first president.
 The current president of the committee is Rana Purshotam Singh.

 Demographics

 Balachaur is a Municipal Council city in the district of Shaheed Bhagat Singh Nagar, Punjab.
 The city is divided into 13 wards, with elections held every five years.
 According to the 2011 Census of India, the population of Balachaur Municipal Council is 21,631, comprising 11,180 males and 10,451 females.
 The scheduled census of 2021 for Balachaur city was postponed due to covid.
 The latest population census for Balachaur city will be conducted in 2025.

 Balachaur serves as an important tehsil for nearby villages, hosting Punjab government offices that cater to the administrative needs of the local population.
 Historically, Balachaur lacked access to higher education, but it now boasts Baba Balraj Government College, located on Bhaddi Road, providing educational opportunities for the region.